 Racing mountain

-3. Perform adequate training
+3. Do appropriate training

 Appropriate training